 Tips for Parenting During Stressful Times

-Right now, many kids are feeling isolated from their friends, teammates, classmates, teachers, and their entire extended network of family and other support communities.
-They feel lonely, disconnected, and sad without the human exchange that comes with growing up in a strong community.
+Right now, many kids are feeling isolated from their friends, teammates, classmates, teachers, and their entire extended network of family and other support communities.4 They feel lonely, disconnected, and sad without the human exchange that comes with growing up in a strong community.
 And parents are feeling the isolation too.

 Every person on the planet now understands anxiety— how it feels, how it takes hold, how it changes us.
 It’s a daily feeling that’s hard to shake.
-As the COVID-19 pandemic continues to unfold, a whole new range of anxieties are beginning to surface in families.
+As the COVID-19 pandemic continues to unfold, a whole new range of anxieties is beginning to surface in families.
 Kids may experience regressive behaviors, emotional outbursts, sudden fears, depression, or a lack of focus.
 And that’s okay.
 They are out of their routines.
 And their identities are being challenged now that most of their time is at home and away from peers and organizations.

 Anxiety also comes from not knowing a definitive timeline for when things may go back to normal.
 And, of course, there is the anxiety of not knowing if it’s safe to do normal things.
 But for the parents of special needs kids, the anxiety of making sure that a child is safe and healthy 24/7 reality—not just during a pandemic.
 Like before, vigilance and advocacy become a way of life.
 These are muscles that have been toned for years.

 Tip: Parents of kids with disabilities have learned the power of radical self-care, asking for help, finding a support system, and always prioritizing the mental and emotional health of their children and themselves above all else.
-Actively schedule consistent times to slow down and engage in rejuvenating activities like meditation, yoga, walking, reading, or resting and listening to music—even if only for a few minutes.
+Actively schedule consistent times to slow down and engage in rejuvenating activities like meditation, yoga, walking, reading, or resting and listening to music—even if only for a few minutes.6

 Challenge: Lack of Choices